 [Information about the process of undertaking an investigation, including specifics on the roles of officers in supporting investigation.
 For example, on safeguarding evidence and submitting to interview.
-This appendix will not be published in full outside the audit team or with advice from the audit team as it gives details of method].
+This appendix will not be published in full outside the audit team or with advice from the audit team as it gives details of method.
+However, it will give a summary of investigative practice addressing the following points (also expressed in the whistleblowing policy)].